-Pre-Existing conditions won’t prevent you from getting Original Medicare, but they can have an impact on Medigap eligibility.
-If you have Medicare or an Advantage plan, you have coverage for Medicare benefits no matter your pre-existing conditions.
+Pre-Existing conditions won’t prevent you from getting Original Medicare, but they can impact Medigap eligibility.
+If you have Medicare or an Advantage plan, you have coverage for Medicare benefits, no matter your pre-existing conditions.

 Here are the details on how Medicare and Medicare programs work with pre-existing conditions.